riccardoklinger/Hqgis/readme.md

    Using the POI search you can query the HERE API for places of interest around an address/coordinate pair in a given vicinity (radius).
 The API will respond with a maximum of 100 search results in the categories you queried.
    ![POI Search Tab Hqgis](https://i.imgur.com/2mzqDDw.png)

++ Isochrone Analysis
+   Isochrones, or lines of equal (travel) times are possible to calculated using different modes and types as well as for different times of the day.
+This can be done on a single address/map point or using a point layer.
+The result will be color coded (categorized) in QGIS in red (long travel times/distances) to grenn (short travel times/distances).
+Find some nice examples at [Topi Tjukanovs Homepage](https://tjukanov.org/vintage-isochrones/).

 ## Installation
 Currently the plugin is only hosted here on github as the version is premature.